neobotix/.github/profile/README.md

 ## Neobotix GmbH

-Neobotix is one of the best state of the art manufacturer of mobile robots and components.
-To know more about our products and components, please visit https://www.neobotix-robots.com/homepage
+Neobotix is one of the state of the art manufacturers of mobile robots and it's components.
+To know more about our robots and the components, please visit https://www.neobotix-robots.com/homepage

 In case, if you are here and looking for some help in getting started with our products and software 👩‍💻, then please take a look at our wonderful documentations: https://neobotix-docs.de/